bitc/purescript-bundle-fast/README.md

         --ffi './src/**/*.js' \
         -o output

-Now, just as a refresher, here is how we'd use the regular `psc-bundle`
+Now, just for a comparison, here is how we'd use the regular `psc-bundle`:

     $ psc-bundle './output/**/*.js' -m Main --main Main -o app.js